Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 • To keep oneself regularly updated on all the changes in the immigration rules and regulations.

 • To meet deadlines day in and day out.

 • To manage time efficiently.

 • To remain competitive in a market that is witnessing the regular influx of new consultants.

 Immigration consultants should act in their clients’ best interests while adhering to an ethical and above board conduct at all times; be honest and straightforward.
 They also need to be very attentive to details.
 With an enormous amount of documents to be created or processed, there is no place in this business for misunderstanding or confusion.

 What are the key success factors for immigration consultants who want to establish their practice?
 What should they start with?

-Ideally, they should start only with an established mentor who can properly guide them through the process of opening their practice, teach them how to avoid pitfalls, if any, ensure there aren’t any serious lapses that may occur due to the lack of experience.
+Ideally, they should start only with an established mentor who can properly guide them through the process of opening their practice; teach them how to avoid pitfalls, if any; and ensure there aren’t any serious lapses that may occur due to the lack of experience.
 There is no harm in starting with a small office to keep operating costs low and to avoid all that financial pressure of keeping your head above water.